Theworsthacker/Ekklesia-Legal/SUPPORT.md

-Ekklesia Support
+Support

-Last Updated: February 2026
+Last Updated: February 19, 2026

+Welcome to Ekklesia ("we", "our", or "us").

+This Support page explains how users may obtain assistance regarding the Ekklesia mobile application (the "App").

-Thank you for using Ekklesia.
-We are committed to providing a safe, respectful, and reliable experience for our community.
-If you need assistance, please review the information below.
+If you experience technical issues, account concerns, or have general questions, please review the information below.

-Contact Support
+Contacting Support

-If you need help with the Ekklesia app, have questions, or would like to report an issue, please contact us at:
+If you need assistance, you may contact us at:

-Email: EkklesiaApp@outlook.com
+EkklesiaApp@outlook.com

 We aim to respond within 24–48 business hours.

 When contacting support, please include:

 The email associated with your account

-A clear description of the issue
+A detailed description of the issue
 Screenshots (if applicable)

-Your device model and iOS version (if reporting a technical issue)
+Your device model and iOS version (for technical issues)

-Common Support Topics
+Technical Issues

+If the App crashes, fails to load, or does not function properly, please provide detailed information about the problem so we can investigate and resolve the issue.

+We may request additional information to assist in troubleshooting.

+Account Assistance

+Support is available for:

-Account registration or login issues
+Login or registration issues
 Password reset assistance

-Subscription or billing questions
+Subscription questions
 Reporting inappropriate content or users
 Event posting issues

-Technical bugs, crashes, or performance concerns
+Users are responsible for maintaining accurate account information.

 Reporting Safety Concerns

-If you believe content violates our Terms of Service or presents a safety concern, please email EkklesiaApp@outlook.com with detailed information and any relevant screenshots.
+If you believe content violates our Terms of Service or poses a safety concern, please contact us immediately at:

-User safety and community integrity are priorities for Ekklesia.
+EkklesiaApp@outlook.com

+We reserve the right to review, remove, or restrict content that violates our policies.

 Subscription & Billing

-All subscriptions are processed and managed through the Apple App Store.
+All subscriptions and payments are processed through Apple.

-For billing issues, refund requests, or payment disputes, please contact Apple Support directly through your Apple ID account.
+For billing issues, refund requests, or subscription cancellations, please manage your subscription directly through your Apple account settings.

+We do not directly process or store payment information.

 Account Deletion

 How do I delete my account?

-Go to Profile → Settings → Privacy & Security, then scroll to the Delete Account option.
+Go to Profile → Settings → Privacy & Security and scroll to the Delete Account option.

-You can also email us at EkklesiaApp@outlook.com to request account deletion.
+You may also email EkklesiaApp@outlook.com to request account deletion.

 Account deletion requests are processed in accordance with our Privacy Policy.

 Legal Policies

+For more information regarding your rights and obligations, please review:

 Privacy Policy
 https://theworsthacker.github.io/Ekklesia-Legal/PRIVACY_POLICY.html